-Many people tell me that they "don't like green tea," but more often than not, I find that they are simply drinking green teas that don't suit their tastes.
+Many people say that they don't like green tea, but more often than not, they are simply drinking green teas that don't suit their tastes.
 With a few tips and a few taste tests, most people end up finding green teas they love.
 Explore the types of green teas below to find the best green teas for your tastes.

 01 of 10

 Along with Earl Grey tea, Jasmine green tea is one of the most popular flavored teas in the world.
-Cheap Jasmine green teas (like the kind you get at cheap Chinese restaurants) are often made with low-grade teas and artificial flavors, and taste like a bad perfume.
-Good quality Jasmine green teas are made with quality tealeaves that have been naturally scented with jasmine flowers, and they have a deliciously sweet, floral flavor that many people love.
+Cheap Jasmine green teas (like the kind you get at some restaurants) are often made with low-grade teas and artificial flavors, and taste like a bad perfume.
+Good quality Jasmine green teas are made with quality tea leaves that have been naturally scented with jasmine flowers, and they have a deliciously sweet, floral flavor that many people love.

 02 of 10

 For a stronger rice flavor, use hotter water (just below boiling).
-For a more nuanced tea-and-rice flavor, use cooler water (around 170 degrees Fahrenheit).
+For a more nuanced tea-and-rice flavor, use cooler water (around 170 F).

 For best results, prepare Dragonwell green tea with water that is well below boiling, and infuse it for two to three minutes at most.Continue to 5 of 10 below.

 Also spelled "Hojicha," Houjicha is a roasted Japanese green tea that's often made with tea leaves and stems, or only tea stems.
 It is lower in caffeine than most green teas.
 Houjicha has woodsy flavor that many coffee drinkers find appealing, and it can be brewed well with a wider range of temperatures and times than most green teas.